Amolbhullar/Amol-Bhullar-Capstone/README.md

 # Project Overview

-The objective of this Capstone project is to develop a machine learning model that can predict whether a product is gluten-free or not based on its ingredient list.
-The project will utilize two datasets: one containing a list of known gluten-free and gluten-containing ingredients and another containing ingredient lists of various products.
+The objective of this Capstone project is to develop a machine learning classifier that can predict whether a product is gluten-free or not based on its product description.
+The project will leverage a dataset containing product descriptions and their corresponding gluten-free status labels.

 # Problem Statement

-Gluten-free diets are essential for individuals with celiac disease or gluten sensitivity.
-However, identifying gluten-free products can be challenging, as gluten can hide under various ingredient names.
-The goal of this project is to create a tool that can automatically analyze ingredient lists and classify products as gluten-free or non-gluten-free, providing a convenient solution for consumers seeking gluten-free options.
+Gluten-free diets are crucial for individuals with celiac disease or gluten sensitivity.
+However, identifying gluten-free products can be challenging, especially when the product description does not explicitly state its gluten content.
+The goal of this project is to create a machine learning model that can automatically analyze product descriptions and classify products as gluten-free or non-gluten-free, providing a convenient solution for consumers seeking gluten-free options.

 # Proposed Data Science Solution: